Lukasz401/magick-mock/README.md

 # Run

-Fist install dependencies
+Fist install dependencies:

     npm install

 The mock has two modes:

  - proxy+mocks - will pass through, to the chosen service (url), all routes except the ones that are mocked in routes.js file
  - proxy only - will ignore defined routes and pass through all traffic to chosen destination service

 Run in proxy+mocks run:

  	grunt mock

 Run in proxy only run:

  	grunt proxy